|

 It was used to solve a problem posed by Max Newman,

-The photographs were used by Tony Sale
+The images were used in 1993 by Tony Sale

 Colossus Rebuild Project.